benmiller314/cdm2021spring/plans/lesson-11.md

 <details><summary>Remember our strategies for drawing attention</summary>

-, which you can use to signal your hierarchy through scale, value, color, proximity, and style: see the [notes from last week](http://bit.ly/cdm2021spring-notes#heading=h.z55p3g78u32k) on "Keywords toward a Visual Rhetoric."
+, which you can use to signal your hierarchy through scale, value, color, proximity, and style: see the <a href="http://bit.ly/cdm2021spring-notes#heading=h.z55p3g78u32k">notes from last week</a> on "Keywords toward a Visual Rhetoric."

 <p>According to <a href="https://www.thetypetree.com/blog/graphic-design-101-dominancehierarchy">Thompson</a> (our reading from last week), <strong>you can reliably convey only about three levels of dominance</strong>; after that, it starts to get mushy.
 At some point as you work on your proposed visual argument / rhetorical collage, therefore, you might want to reflect in writing:
 <ul>